Reusi Dat Ton – The Path to Vitality and Well-Being

 Supine stretches

-The person lies on their back as the therapist stretches them in a spinal position.
-These stretches are designed to increase flexibility in your chest, shoulders, and hips.
-Overall, this makes the upper body feel more open and calm.
+The person lies on their back as the therapist stretches them into a spinal position.
+These stretches are designed to increase flexibility in the chest, shoulders, and hips.
+Overall, this makes the upper body feel more open and relaxed.

 Hip flexor stretch